kathleenhosang/az-ocp/README.md

 See full allowlist here: https://docs.openshift.com/container-platform/4.10/installing/install_config/configuring-firewall.html#configuring-firewall

 This means that the IPI approach on Azure does not support fully airgapped solutions.
 Azure APIs do use an internal Azure backbone, they require outbound connectivity.
-The OpenShift cluster subnets require access to Azure APIs:
+The OpenShift cluster subnets require access to Azure APIs, per the below diagram showing the OpenShift cluster at the time of installation:

 <img width="750" alt="Screenshot 2023-09-08 at 10 59 04 AM" src="https://github.com/kathleenhosang/az-ocp/assets/40863347/844ddee7-de6d-4ae8-9a64-ede3921c72bb">